 The more Prince scrutinized the organization, the more concerned he became about loose internal controls.
 He began to add resources to legal compliance.
-He even moved his office, from next to Weill's to the floor below, and began consulting more with John Reed.33 But Prince seemed to feel powerless to really change the culture that Weill had planted and that had taken root.
+He even moved his office, from next to Weill's to the floor below, and began consulting more with John Reed.37 But Prince seemed to feel powerless to really change the culture that Weill had planted and that had taken root.
 Prince once confessed that he knew the bank's aggressive deal making could mean big trouble if the easy money stopped flowing.
-But, he also said, "As long as the music is playing, you've got to get up and dance," he told the Financial Times in summer 2007, even as credit markets began to shudder.
-"We're still dancing."34
+"As long as the music is playing, you've got to get up and dance," he told the Financial Times in summer 2007, even as credit markets began to shudder.
+"We're still dancing."
+38

-The firm suffered severe performance problems under Prince's leadership, and he was replaced by Vikram Pandit in late 2007 (Pandit then resigned in 2012 under board pressure over perceived mismanagement.)
+The firm suffered severe performance problems under Prince's leadership, and he was replaced by Vikram Pandit in late 2007.
 Citigroup, along with several other financial institutions considered "too large to fail," was rescued in the fall 2008 U.S. government bailout of financial institutions.
 The firm was in trouble because of losses related to risky mortgage-backed securities, which we speculate may have something to do with the laxity around ethical standards created under Weill.
+Experts conclude that Citigroup failed to integrate its varied businesses and failed in monitoring its risky investments and freewheeling operations.
 Many point to the repeal of the Glass-Steagall Act, which separated commercial banks from investment banks and insurance, as one of the root causes of the 2008-2009 financial crisis.
 Weill had championed this deregulation, and it made Citigroup possible.
-When John Reed expressed regret at his role in urging repeal of Glass-Steagall, Weill would have none of it at the time.
-"When asked about Reed's apology, Mr. Weill said, 'I don't agree at all.'
-Such differences, he said, were 'part of our problem."
-Recently, however, Weill softened his stance and now advocates reinstatement of the Glass-Steagall law he fought so successfully to repeal.
-36
+Recently, John Reed expressed regret at his role in urging repeal of Glass-Steagall, but Weill would have none of it.
+"When asked about Reed's apology, Mr. Weill says, 'I don't agree at all.'
+Such differences, he says, were 'part of our problem.'"
+"39